ruthiepina/E-Commerce-Back-End/README.md

 This application started with a working Express.js API that was then confirmed to interact with a MySQL database through the use of
 Sequelize, which is an Object-Relational Mapper (ORM) tool.

-The walkthrough video below shows the app's functionality for GET, POST, PUT, and DELETE API routes, demonstrated b use of RESTful CRUD operations.
+The walkthrough video below shows the app's functionality for GET, POST, PUT, and DELETE API routes, demonstrated by use of RESTful CRUD operations.

 The app also uses the MySQL2 package to connect to the MySQL database and perform queries, the Sequelize package to interact with the